-Students may repeat a course in which they earned a "D+", "D" or "F" in order to improve their Grade Point Average (GPA).
-The repeated course will appear on the student's transcript twice.
-The original grade will be replaced with an "R" and only the new grade will be used in calculating the student's GPA and CGPA.
+Students who earn an SA, F, or withdraw (W) from a course must successfully repeat the respective course if it is a requirement for graduation.
+The original grade will be replaced with an "R" or "SR" and only the new grade will be used in calculating the student's GPA and CGPA.
 A course may be repeated no more than two times for a total of 3 attempts.

-Students receiving a grade of "D+", "D" or "F" may elect to take the course at another institution and transfer the credit for it to Johnson College.
-In this event, the original grade will be replaced with an "R" and will be used only in calculating the total number of credits required for graduation.
-Transfer credit will not be used in the calculation of a student's CGPA.
-Students must receive prior approval for all coursework at other institutions.
+Students who earn a grade of SA, F, or withdraw (W) from a course may elect to take the course at another institution and transfer the credit to Johnson College.
+In this event, the original grade will be replaced with an "R" or "SR" and will be used only in calculating the total number of credits required for graduation.
+Transfer credit is not used in the calculation of a student's CGPA.
+Students must receive prior approval from the respective rpgoram director for all coursework taken at other institutions.
 Please refer to the Approval for Off-Campus Study transfer information in the Office of the Registrar section of this catalog for more information.